decorde18/hsAppv2/What's Next.md

 ## //TODO FIXME !!!

-- fix events with Google log in
+- ability to update schools - update coach for school

-- remove bootstrap - ButtonGroup in CreateGame
+- fix games and events with Google log in - allow Development to acces game form

-- MainSection (it is in GameSettings), do we need it?)
+- DONE remove bootstrap - ButtonGroup in CreateGame

 - People Table - convert to overall table add view edit
 - SeasonSideBar.jsx:9 The component styled.img with the id of "sc-jdEkgJ" has been created dynamically.You may see this warning because you've called styled inside another component.To resolve this only create new StyledComponents outside of any render method and function component. at SeasonSideBar (http://localhost:5173/src/features/seasons/SeasonSideBar.jsx:19:26)